Animal bites and scratches, even when they are minor, can become infected and spread bacteria to other parts of the body

-Call your doctor or other health care provider for any flu-like symptoms, such as a fever, headache, malaise, decreased appetite, or swollen glands following an animal bite.
+Call your health care provider for any flu-like symptoms, such as a fever, headache, malaise, decreased appetite, or swollen glands following an animal bite.

 Rabies is a viral infection of certain warm-blooded animals and is caused by a virus in the Rhabdoviridae family.
-It attacks the nervous system and, once symptoms develop, is 100 percent fatal in animals, if left untreated.
+It attacks the nervous system and, once symptoms develop, is 100% fatal in animals, if left untreated.

 In North America, rabies occurs primarily in skunks, raccoons, foxes, coyotes, and bats.
 In some areas, these wild animals infect domestic cats, dogs, and livestock.
 In the U.S., cats are more likely than dogs to be rabid.

 Individual states maintain information about animals that may carry rabies.
 It is best to check for region-specific information if you are unsure about a specific animal and have been bitten.

 Travelers to developing countries, where vaccination of domestic animals is not routine, should talk with their health care provider about getting the rabies vaccine before traveling.

 The rabies virus enters the body through a cut or scratch, or through mucous membranes (such as the lining of the mouth and eyes), and travels to the central nervous system.
 Once the infection is established in the brain, the virus travels down the nerves from the brain and multiplies in different organs.

 The salivary glands are most important in the spread of rabies from one animal to another.
 When an infected animal bites another animal, the rabies virus is transmitted through the infected animal's saliva.
 Scratches by claws of rabid animals are also dangerous because these animals lick their claws.